dkollias/Aff-Wild-models/README.md

 An evaluation file is also uploaded with detailed explanation inside.

 The Aff-Wild database can be downloaded from [here](https://drive.google.com/file/d/1A6uU4XdO11o_VYSV5RCGiwCb9l4Wgk4s/view?usp=sharing).
-Specific details about the database and related stuff can be read in the Challenge [site](https://ibug.doc.ic.ac.uk/resources/first-affect-wild-challenge/).
+Specific details about the database and related stuff can be read in the Challenge's [site](https://ibug.doc.ic.ac.uk/resources/first-affect-wild-challenge/).

 ## Prerequisites: